xkvma/flowers-rec/README.md

 ![image](https://github.com/user-attachments/assets/e147a9b6-9f50-4cb3-b40c-d5f3f3c8847d)
 ## Description
 This repository contains code for training a machine learning model to find similar flowers and serving it via a Flask web application.
 The application allows users to submit data, and finds similar flower images from cached database.
+Repository was created with Python 3.9, but most likely will work with lower python and packages versions.

 ## Features
 - Notebook with model training.